pkgxdev/dev/README.md

 `dev` uses `pkgx` and shellcode to automatically, install and activate the packages you need for different projects as you navigate in your shell.
+Packages are installed to `~/.pkgx` and not available to your wider system without using a tool from the `pkgx` tooling ecosystem.

 ## Installation